saneku/Plume-traj/plume_backtraj.md

 3. Maps each arriving parcel to a vertical bin based on its physical arrival height.
 Every parcel contributes:
    - a **count** of `1`, and
    - a **mass weight** inherited from its source column cell (`column value × cell area / n_vert`).
-4. Time discretisation:
+4. Mass correction (optional):
    - If `--so2-efolding-days` is set, the mass of each parcel is increased backward in time based on its age to account for chemical decay.
    - `mass_corrected = mass_at_receptor * exp(age_seconds / e-folding_seconds)`

 5. Time discretisation:
    - Uses bins of width `arrival-bin-minutes` (in seconds).
-   - Computes integer time bin indices for each arrival (or enforces fixed bins if both `--eruption-start` and `--eruption-end` are supplied).
+   - Computes integer time bin indices for each arrival (or enforces fixed bins if both `--emission-start` and `--emission-end` are supplied).
-5. Accumulates both **counts** and **mass** into 2‑D arrays:
+6. Accumulates both **counts** and **mass** into 2‑D arrays:
    - `emission[height_bin, time_bin]` stores parcel counts.
    - `mass_emission[height_bin, time_bin]` stores the summed parcel mass for that bin.
-6. Writes the TXT file in the format:
+7. Writes the TXT file in the format:
    1. `time <labels...>`
    2. `height <z-centers...>`
    3. One row per height (from top to bottom) containing parcel counts per time.
    If `--mass-output-txt` is set, a second file with the same headers stores `mass_emission` using scientific notation.
-7. Saves a PNG (path from `--output-figure`) that mirrors the count matrix; if `--mass-figure` is supplied, a second PNG renders the mass-weighted matrix with the same binning.
+8. Saves a PNG (path from `--output-figure`) that mirrors the count matrix; if `--mass-figure` is supplied, a second PNG renders the mass-weighted matrix with the same binning.

 Cells with no arrivals remain `0.0`.
 Diagnostic messages print both the total parcel count and the summed mass contained in the matrices.